Shikha-Kumari10/CelebalTechnologies_projects/README.md

 ## Week 3
 Assignment: Refactor an existing piece of code that uses callbacks for async operations to use Promises and Async/Await for better readability and error handling.

+## Week 4
+Assignment: Set up a simple web server using Express.js that can handle basic routing and middleware.
+Implement routes to respond to at least two different endpoints.

+## Week 5
+Assignment: Develop a simple application to Create, Read, Update, and Delete (CRUD) entries in a MongoDB database using Mongoose.